 One statistic that is useful for evaluating the response processes for multiple-choice items is an item's point biserial correlation on the distractors.
 A high point biserial on a distractor may indicate that students are not able to identify the correct response for a reason other than the difficulty of the item.
 A finding of poor model fit for an item may also support a finding that examinees are not responding the way the item developer intended them to.
-As documented in Table 2, the point biserial statistics for distractors in the multiple-choice items all appear to be very low, indicating that for the most part, examinees are not being drawn to an unintended construct.
+As documented in Table 2, the point biserial statistics for distractors in the multiple-choice items all appear to be very low (negative or very close to 0), indicating that examinees are not being drawn to an unintended construct.
+Infit statistics are provided in Table 5.
+Values for all items indicate good model fit.